ChorusOne/solana-mev/README.md

 of additional income.

 **Warning:** This is a proof of concept.
-[Chorus One][c1] has used it in production for several weeks, but it is not at a level of polish where it is a drop-in replacement for the upstream validator.
+[Chorus One][c1] has used it in production for several months, but it is not at a level of polish where it is a drop-in replacement for the upstream validator.

 [upstream]: https://github.com/solana-labs/solana